kristapsdz/lowdown/index.md

 In all modes, the "smartypants" formatting should be embedded in document output --- not in a separate step as implemented in the original sources.

-The library interface is only partially documented.
-Functions and definitions will need to be renamed to reflect the new name of the system.

 Lastly, I'd like a full reference of the Markdown language accepted as a manpage.
 Markdown is incredibly inconsistent, so a simple, readable